Thanksgiving: three great ideas for cultivating gratitude as you gather round your dinner table!

 How do you make that thankful feeling happen at every family meal?
 Today we're sharing tips on how to cultivate gratitude around the family table.

 It’s a magical moment: everyone’s gathered around the table, a warm and comforting meal steaming on their plates, and you feel like you finally have a chance to sit down and breathe after hours of rushing to get somewhere.
-There’s a reason that dinners together can be so satisfying and sustaining—we bond over food, and there’s research to support the idea that sitting down to a meal together has all kinds of long-lasting health benefits—and our own research shows there many emotional benefits as well.
+There’s a reason that dinners together can be so satisfying and sustaining—we bond over food, and there’s research to support the idea that sitting down to a meal together has all kinds of long-lasting health benefits—and our own research shows there are many emotional benefits as well.
 One of the advantages of eating together is that meals provide us with the daily chance to express gratitude and appreciation for each other (and study after study shows that practicing feeling gratitude daily is a mood-lifter.)

 OK, but how do you make that thankful feeling happen at a regular family dinner?
 Today, we’re sharing three simple suggestions that can help set the stage for a meal that’s nourishing and sustaining.
 And we'll also be sharing tasty Thanksgiving recipes, of course!